heavencme/angularjs/README.md

 angularjs
 =========

-This project is created,for wangbin, to practise using Angularjs.`
+This project is an experiment, created,by wangbin, to practise using Angularjs.`